kaiju-web3-labs/kaiju-wallet-integration-samples/firebase-login/next-js/README.md

 This is an example of integrating Kaiju Wallet into a  [Next.js](https://nextjs.org/) Framework.

-- Set up Twitter Authentication in the Kaiju Developer Portal
+- Set up Firebase Authentication in the Kaiju Developer Portal

     https://docs.google.com/document/d/1yLG-UCS63-CkRE5Zt6NESp71hKPJxxsmTUfmrNgaDPU/edit?usp=sharing